digabi/exam-engine/README.md

 To create a new exam, use

 ```
-$ ee new name-of-exam
+$ ee new Esimerkkikoe
 ```

-This creates a `name-of-exam` directory, containing a basic `exam.xml` file and an empty directory where to place attachments.
+This creates a `Esimerkkikoe` directory, containing a basic `exam.xml` file and an empty directory where to place attachments.

 # Preview